Basic functions

 Vectors of objects

 So far the vectors contained only numbers, as required by math functions and operators.
-Actually, vectors can contain any kind of objects including strings and numbers.
+Unlike arrays, vectors can contain any kind of objects including strings and numbers.
 For example, the following vector contains both a number and a string:

 Example: